juchi/gameboy.js/README.md

 Gameboy.js
 ==========

-Gameboy.js is a gameboy emulator written in JavaScript.
+Gameboy.js is a Gameboy emulator written in JavaScript.

 It's a work in progress, see the Features section.